jcs224/oak_inertia/readme.md

 // Instantiate Oak app
 const app = new Application()

-// Add Inertia middleware, and provide a template string.
+// Instantiate Inertia middleware, and provide a template string.
-// Put '@inertia' somewhere in the body, which will be replaced by the Inertia bootstrapping frontend code new Inertia(app, `
+// Put '@inertia' somewhere in the body, which will be replaced by the Inertia bootstrapping frontend code const inertia = new Inertia(`
 <!DOCTYPE html>
 <html lang="en">
 <head>